 Different Passwords shall be utilised for each level, which shall only be circulated in accordance with the Agreed Procedures.

 5.6.1 Local Interrogation

-An interrogation port shall be provided for each Outstation which preferably shall be an opto port to BS EN 61107, and with a serial protocol such as BS EN 61107.
+An interrogation port shall be provided which preferably shall be an opto port to BS EN 61107, and with a serial protocol such as BS EN 61107.

 5.6.2 Remote Interrogation